-- Active participation with the material e.g. repeatedly hearing, seeing, and moving it, holds the information in working memory so it can move to long-term memory. - Wherever possible, use games, drama and art to introduced to further this idea reinforce concepts -therapy specific games can be
+- Active participation with the material e.g. repeatedly hearing, seeing, and moving it, holds the information in working memory so it can move to long-term memory. - memory so it can move to long-term memory.
+Wherever possible, use games, drama and art to reinforce concepts -therapy specific games can be introduced to